 He confessed to a crime it was physically impossible for him to have committed

-Before his exoneration on June 28, 2013, Daniel Taylor, a client of the Center on Wrongful Convictions, languished behind bars more than two decades for a murder to which he confessed but could not have committed because he was in police custody for disorderly conduct when it occurred.
+Before his exoneration on June 28, 2013, Daniel Taylor, a client of the Center on Wrongful Convictions, languished behind bars for more than two decades for a double murder to which he confessed as a teenager but could not have committed because he was in police custody for disorderly conduct when the murders occurred.

-Taylor was 17 when he was arrested in December 1992 with six other young men and charged with the shooting deaths the previous November 16 of Sharon Haugabook and Jeffrey Lassiter in their apartment near Clarendon Park on Chicago’s north side.
+Taylor was 17 when he was arrested on December 3, 1992, and charged with the November 16 shooting deaths of Sharon Haugabook and Jeffrey Lassiter in their apartment near Clarendon Park on Chicago’s north side.

-The crime occurred at 8:43 p.m. — when Taylor was in police custody.
-Police records showed that that he had been arrested at 6:45 p.m. and held in the 23rd District police lockup until 10 p.m.
+The murders occurred at 8:43 p.m.
+Police records confirmed that that Taylor had been arrested for disorderly conduct at 6:45 p.m. that evening and held in the 23rd District police lockup until 10:00 p.m.

-Even though police records backed up Taylor’s claim, prosecutors nonetheless brought charges against him and the other seven young men.
-Charges against two of those were dismissed before trial, and one other was acquitted, but the other five, including Taylor, were convicted based largely on their dubious confessions.
+Even though police records backed up Taylor’s alibi, prosecutors brought charges against him and the other seven individuals who confessed.
+Charges against two of them were dismissed before trial, and one was acquitted, but the other five, including Taylor, were convicted based on their dubious confessions.

-In 2001, the Chicago Tribune investigated the case, and found new evidence corroborating Taylor’s claim that he had been in police custody when the crime occurred.
-The new evidence included an interview with a man who had been in the same lockup at the time.
-The State’s Attorney’ Office claimed to have reinvestigated the case and found no merit in the additional evidence, although the Tribune found that the office’s investigators had interviewed neither the detectives who took the initial confession nor Joe Magats, the prosecutor who took the court-reported version.
-Taylor, relying on the new evidence unearthed by the Tribune, filed a petition for post-conviction relief, but it was denied.
+In 2001, the Chicago Tribune investigated the case and found new evidence corroborating Taylor’s claim that he had been in police custody when the crime occurred.
+The new evidence included an interview with a man who had been in the lockup with Taylor at the time of the murders; a previously unknown witness who saw the offenders leaving the murder scene and said that Taylor was not one of them; and a recantation by the drug dealer who claimed to have seen Taylor in a park that evening, when lockup records showed Taylor was in custody.
+Taylor, relying on the new evidence unearthed by the Tribune, filed a petition for post-conviction relief, but it was denied without a hearing.

-Karen Daniel, a senior staff attorney at the Center on Wrongful Convictions in 2001 and now Co-Legal Director, then entered the case to pursue further appeals and a federal habeas petition.
+Karen Daniel, a senior staff attorney at the Center on Wrongful Convictions since 2000 and now Co-Legal Director, then entered the case to pursue further appeals and a federal habeas petition.

-In February 2012, the Illinois Attorney General’s Office disclosed in federal court that the State’s Attorney’s Office had improperly withheld important additional exculpatory information from defense lawyers prior to Taylor’s trial.
+In February 2012, the Illinois Attorney General’s Office disclosed in federal court that the State’s Attorney’s Office had failed to disclose important additional exculpatory evidence before Taylor’s trial.

-The most significant information was previously undisclosed handwritten notes by Assistant State’s Attorney Dave Styler, who had interviewed officers from the 23th District prior to Taylor’s indictment, and 23rd District lockup custody records from the night of the murders that Taylor’s trial attorney had never seen.
-This evidence provided strong additional confirmation that Taylor had been in custody at the time to the crime.
+The new evidence included previously undisclosed handwritten notes by Assistant State’s Attorney Dave Styler, who had interviewed several officers from the 23rd District prior to Taylor’s indictment, and 23rd District lockup custody records from the night of the murders that Taylor’s trial attorney had never seen.
+This evidence provided strong additional confirmation that Taylor had been in custody at the time of the crime.

-Karen Daniel subsequently obtained a sworn statement from Michael Mitchell, who was the lockup keeper on duty at 10 p.m. on November 16, 1992, when Taylor was released.
+Karen Daniel subsequently obtained a sworn statement from Michael Mitchell, who was the lockup keeper on duty at 10:00 p.m. on November 16, 1992, when Taylor was released from custody.
 Mitchell said it was “not possible” that Taylor could have been released earlier.
-“For this to have happened,” according to Mitchell, “numerous personnel from two separate watches would have had to conspire and work together to cover it up, and the conspiracy would have included desk –personnel, lockup keepers, and watch commanders from two different shifts.”
+“For this to have happened,” according to Mitchell, “numerous personnel from two separate watches would have had to conspire and work together to cover it up, and the conspiracy would have included desk personnel, lockup keepers, and watch commanders from two different shifts.”

-Taylor’s exoneration was the 90th in Cook County since 1989, according to the National Registry of Exonerations.
-He was the 34th known to have been wrongfully convicted based on an unreliable confession.
+Taylor was the 90th person exonerated in Cook County since 1989, according to the National Registry of Exonerations, and the 34th identified as having been wrongfully convicted based on an unreliable confession.